 Initially, we provide a free telephone consultation with new business clients to identify potential legal issues and determine whether a further, in-depth meeting is warranted.
 Next, we meet in person with our new business clients to review their matters in detail, and advise on how to proceed.
 We understand that in-person meetings are not always possible, and can arrange telephone or video conferences as necessary.
 We will review your relevant documents prior to that meeting, and be able to discuss the matters in detail with you at that time.

 We work on an hourly or flat-rate/project basis for our business clients, depending on the matter.
 We will provide an estimate of the total cost for all hourly matters, when possible, to help you manage your legal budget.
 Depending on the matter, a retainer may be required.

-We offer general counsel services to business practices, allowing them to call their assigned attorney directly at any time for advice and counsel on all manner of employment, business and tax law issues, ranging from mundane HR matters to complex corporate problems.
+We offer general counsel services to business practices, allowing them to call their assigned attorney directly at any time for advice and counsel on all manner of employment law issues, ranging from mundane HR matters to complex corporate problems.
 General counsel services range from providing you access to an attorney who knows your business, your people, your vision and your goals, and can provide customized legal solutions, to placing an attorney on-site on a regular schedule to handle larger volumes of work and develop a more intimate knowledge of your business.